microsoft/azure-shortcuts-for-java/README.md

 Creating a virtual machine requires a storage account to keep the VHD in.
 A new storage account can be requested (`.withNewStorageAccount()`) or an existing one (`.withExistingStorageAccount()`).

-Any such related resource that is created in the process of provisioning a virtual machine will be provisioned in the same resource group and region as the virtual machine.
+Any such related resource that is created in the process of creating a virtual machine will be created in the same resource group and region as the virtual machine.

 ##### Optional settings

-A number of settings are optional so they can be specified at the provisionable stage of the virtual machine definition, i.e. at the stage at which `.provision()` is available among the members.
-For example, the above example can rewritten to separate the provisionable stage from the required stages:
+A number of settings are optional so they can be specified at the creatable stage of the virtual machine definition, i.e. at the stage at which `.create()` is available among the members.
+For example, the above example can rewritten to separate the creatable stage from the required stages:

 ```java
 VirtualMachine.DefinitionProvisionable vmProvisionable = subscription.virtualMachines().define("vm" + deploymentId)